-Prospective investors should understand that the timing of changes in SOFR may affect the actual yields on the floating rate Notes even if the average rate of SOFR is consistent with such prospective investors' expectations.
-Each prospective investor must make an independent decision as to the appropriate SOFR assumptions to be used in deciding whether to purchase a Note.
+Prospective investors should understand that the timing of changes in 30-day Average SOFR may affect the actual yields on the floating rate Notes even if the average rate of 30-day Average SOFR is consistent with such prospective investors' expectations.
+Each prospective investor must make an independent decision as to the appropriate 30-day Average SOFR assumptions to be used in deciding whether to purchase a Note.